surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Most of our filesystem code works with `std::filesystem` (or a sub thereof)
   - On Linux, choose the `ghc` rather than system `std::filesystem` by default
   - Cross-compliation works from Linux to Windows and Mac if you want!
-  - Surge XT is now properly signed and notarized on macOS!
+  - Surge XT is now properly signed and notarized on macOS
   - Surge XT properly requests microphone access on macOS

 - Content
   - New patches from Jacky Ligon
+  - New patches from Cybersoda
   - New patches from DataBroth
+  - New patches from John Valentine
+  - New patches from Malfunction
+  - New patches from VincyZed
   - New patches from xenofish
-  - New patches from VincyZed
-  - New patches from Malfunction
   - New FX presets from Arty